 Former Defense Minister Amir Peretz confirmed Thursday that he will take on Isaac Herzog as Labor leader in two years' time.

-- MK Amir Peretz to leave Hatnuah, return to Labor Party
+- MK Amir Peretz to Return to Labor Party

 Peretz, a current member of Knesset for Zionist Union, confirmed that he will run while addressing students at Sapir College in southern Israel, Channel 10 reported.